AntiPingMaster/AntiPingMaster/README.md

 4. Own text for the message

 He also has a few moderation commands, but even there, more commands will come in the future

+The bot is suitable for content creator servers if they don't want you to be pinged, or for support servers where you can e.g. make unban requests for public servers, or similar